thi-ng/umbrella/packages/hdom/README.md

 // stateless component w/ params
 // the first arg is an auto-injected context object
-// (not used here, details further below) const greeter = (_, name) => ["h1.title", "hello ", name];
+// (not used here, see dedicated section in readme further below) const greeter = (_, name) => ["h1.title", "hello ", name];

 // component w/ local state